bitjourney/check-es-version-webpack-plugin/README.md

 # check-es-version-webpack-plugin [![Build Status](https://travis-ci.org/bitjourney/check-es-version-webpack-plugin.svg?branch=master)](https://travis-ci.org/bitjourney/check-es-version-webpack-plugin)

-If your project supports IE11, you have to ensure your JavaScript bundles does not include ES2015+ syntax such as classes, async/await,
+If your project supports IE11, you have to ensure your JavaScript bundles does not include ES2015+ syntax such as classes, async/await, and so on.

+This plugin checks the ES version of the webpack outputs for classic JS engines.

 ## SYNOPSIS